-Below is a list of frequently asked questions and answers about the registration process.
-These are updated on a regular basis.
+Below is a list of frequently asked questions and answers about the program and its application process.

 What is the IHRTP?